Renewed fighting tests Gaza ceasefire and Israel briefly halts aid

-JERUSALEM (AP) — The fragile ceasefire in Gaza faced its first major test Sunday as an Israeli security official said the transfer of aid into the territory was halted after Hamas militants killed two soldiers, and Israeli forces launched a wave of deadly strikes.
+JERUSALEM (AP) — Gaza's fragile ceasefire faced its first major test Sunday as Israeli forces launched a wave of deadly strikes, saying Hamas militants had killed two soldiers, and an Israeli security official said the transfer of aid into the territory was halted.

 The military later said it resumed enforcing the ceasefire, and the official confirmed that aid deliveries would resume Monday.
 The official spoke on condition of anonymity because he’s not authorized to discuss the issue with the media.